midtown-ai/glossary/glossary/c.md

 # CoreML Format

- Format for ML models to load on devices made by [Apple Company]
+ Format for ML models to load on devices made by [Apple]

  See also [C], ...